nomyummi/playground/README.md

-Playground - Playing around with web dev stuff
+Playground - Playing around with web dev stuff.
+Click on a project title below to see a demo of that particular project.

 [Google Homepage](https://nomyummi.github.io/playground/google-homepage) <br />
     - Replicated the Google homepage visuals using HTML and CSS <br />